International Rentals

 How do your locations differ?

 We invite you to visit the web site for each location to learn the differences in the airport, fleet, and weather.
-The Colorado and California locations have fewer rainy or cloudy days while Oregon can be quite cloudy especially in the winter.
+The Colorado, Nebraska, and California locations have fewer rainy or cloudy days while Oregon can be quite cloudy especially in the winter.
 As an international renter, you may choose to fly at any of our locations to get the most valuable experience possible.
-Colorado and California offer excellent weather for flying, making flights much less of a hassle than other locations.
-Additionally, Centennial Airport is the premier general aviation airport in Colorado and typically the first or second busiest general aviation airport and among the top 25 busiest airports of all types.
-You can learn a lot from a busy airport.
+Colorado, Nebraska, and California offer excellent weather for flying, making flights much less of a hassle than other locations.
+The variety of locations available through American Flight Schools allow pilots to try out some of the busiest airports in the country while others are slower pace.

 Can I take a tour?